HaidongLiwork/HaidongLiwork.github.io/_pages/about.md

 My research interests center on number theory, especially the Birch and Swinnerton-Dyer Conjecture and related areas, the arithmetic of elliptic curves and Iwasawa theory.
 I am currently exploring problems in analytic number theory and am also interested in applying number-theoretic insights to other fields.

 In my current role, I am responsible for delivering basic mathematics instruction to undergraduate students.
-A selection of the associated open educational resources can be found under **Courses**.
+A selection of the associated open educational resources can be found under **Teaching**.

    You can contact me by lihaidong@jspi.cn.